 Guacamole is one of those foods that are so simple to make that you don’t even need a recipe.
 Yet, many people – even experienced cooks – are scared of messing it up.
 After experimenting with tens of variations over the past 10 years, I’ve found that a few simple ingredients thoroughly mixed together is all it takes to make the best guacamole.

-Last year, my Mexican friend Maria hosted a Cinco de Mayo party in her house.
+Last year, my Mexican friend Maria hosted a Cinco de Mayo party.
 I was super excited when she handed me an invitation because I knew everything about this party was gonna be authentic.
-I was curious about the food they were gonna serve, the music that was gonna play, and the overall atmosphere.
+I was curious about the food she was gonna serve, the music that was gonna play, and the overall atmosphere.

 If you’ve never heard of Cinco de Mayo, it’s a holiday celebrating the victory of the Mexican army over the French army in the battle of Puebla on the 5th of May 1862.
 As I found out at the party, Cinco de Mayo isn’t a Mexico-wide celebrated holiday.
 It’s mostly celebrated in regions where the battle took place.
-I got to talk to an older Mexican woman at the party and it was a bit funny to her that non-Mexicans were celebrating this holiday.
-She was from Baja Peninsula, a region on the opposite side of Mexico from where the battle took place.
-So for her, Cinco de Mayo wasn’t a holiday her family celebrated.
-It was just another day with no special plans.
+So naturally, some Mexicans at the party found it a bit funny that non-Mexicans were celebrating this holiday.
+One lady from Baja Peninsula, a region on the opposite side of Mexico from where the battle took place, for instance, had never celebrated this holiday before.
+For her family Cinco de Mayo was just another day with no special plans.

 I think that the welcoming of different cultures and traditions is one of the things that make North America unique.
-There are so many people from different countries.
+There are so many people from different countries and backgrounds.
+They bring along their cultural celebrations, music, art at local festivals, cultural foods … hmm, cultural foods.
 I love sampling food from different cultures so I was excited about all the appetizers Maria prepared – homemade corn chips, salsa, guacamole, refried beans, tamales, and chile rellenos.

 Of course, I asked for some of her authentic recipes 🙂